MattDierick/lab-forum-fy20-controller/source/class1/module2/module2.rst

 Tasks:

     #.
 DevOps commit a new code in GitLab in order to publish the third and last part of the Arcadia Bank website.
-This new application allow a customer ot refer friends with their email address.
+This new application allow a customer to refer friends with their email address.
     #.
-GitLab webhooks this commit and ask Jenkins ti run a Pipeline.
+GitLab webhooks this commit and ask Jenkins to run a Pipeline.
 This pipeline :
         #.
 Deploy Refer Friends application in Kubernetes (Terraform)
         #.
 Deploy nodeports in Kubernetes (Terraform)
         #.
-Configure all components in NGINX Controler (Ansible)
+Configure all components in NGINX Controller (Ansible)

 .. image:: ../pictures/module2/app3.png
    :align: center